What Should Be Included in a New Cloud Dashboard Product?

 • A single dashboard that pulled together information from disparate dashboards was needed

-• A new dashboard needed to meet the needs of 3 target user segments:
+• A different customized dashboard for each of the 3 target user segments?

 Study Duration